MOTURUUTTEJ/Timetable_Generator/README.md

 🚀 Self-Contained & Portable: The entire application is in a single .html file.
 No dependencies, no installation, no server required.
 It runs directly in any modern web browser.

-🖨️ Export and Print:
+#🖨️ Export and Print:

 Export the complete timetable data (student schedules, faculty schedules, resource utilization) as a single JSON file.

 A print-friendly stylesheet allows for clean printing or saving of timetables as PDFs.

-🚀 How to Use
+#🚀 How to Use
-Download the Final_Timetable_Generater.html file.

 Open the file in a modern web browser (like Chrome, Firefox, or Edge).